lcx366/SphericalPolygon/README.md

 ### Calculate the area

-Calculate the area of the spherical polygon over a unit sphere.
+Calculate the area(or the solid angle) of the spherical polygon over a unit sphere.

 ```python